Guide

 Proactive Updates

-Instead of waiting for customers to ask, give them updates before they even think about it.
-Send notifications at key stages of the delivery process—like when the package is out for delivery or if there’s a delay.
+Instead of waiting for delivery queries, give them updates before they even think about it.
+Send notifications at key stages of the delivery process, like when the package is out for delivery or if there’s a delay.
 This proactive approach shows customers that you’ve got everything under control.

 Interactive Tracking